bojrodev/Webui-Forge-Android-WebApp/README.md

 # WebUI Forge Mobile WebApp by Bojro Dev.

-A custom-built Progressive Web App designed to act as a mobile-friendly remote control for Stable Diffusion WebUI Forge with built in Metadata reader.
+A custom-built Capacitor Standalone Web App designed to act as a mobile-friendly remote control for Stable Diffusion WebUI Forge with built in Metadata reader.

 ## ⚡ The Problem
 The default interface for Stable Diffusion is designed for desktop mouse usage and does not scale well to mobile screens.
 Additionally, managing server-side files from a phone is typically impossible due to browser sandboxing security.

 ## ⛈ The Solution
-We built a "Vanilla" JavaScript application that interfaces with the Stable Diffusion API.
+We built a "Vanilla" JavaScript application that interfaces with the Stable Diffusion Forge API.
 It features:
 * **Mobile-First Design:** A responsive, dark-mode UI optimized for touch.
-* **Flux Support:** Still none!
-Working on it.
+* **Flux Support:** Supported!
 * **SDXL Support:** Supported!
-* **Capablities:** Can be installed natively on Android/iOS home screens.
+* **Capablities:** Can be installed natively on Android.

 ## 🛠️ Tech Stack
 * **Frontend:** HTML5, CSS3, Vanilla JavaScript (No frameworks).
+Capacitor for App.
 * **Backend:**Stable Diffusion API.
 * **Communication:** REST API, Fetch, CORS.